ztoben/immutable-prop-types/readme.md

 ## About

 Usage is simple, they work with and like any `PropType.*` validator.
+Not yet feature complete, working on a rewrite in my spare time.

 ```js
 import PropTypes from 'prop-types';